 ‘Tis the season!

-As you know, I’m a huge supporter of our active duty military members, veterans and their families.
-That’s why each year, I compile a new list of highly-rated charities that support veterans and the military.
+As you know, I’m a huge supporter of our military families and veterans.
+That’s why each year, I compile a new list of highly-rated charities that support them.

-In case it’s helpful, below is this year’s list of remarkable charities that focus on wounded troops, military social services and military family support.
-They’re ranked by the percentage of total expenses that go to their programs and services.
-I only included charities that spend at least 90% on their direct offerings.
+Here is this year’s list of truly remarkable charities that focus on wounded troops, military social services and military family support.
+They’re ranked by the percentage of total expenses that go directly to their programs and services.
+I only included charities that spend at least 90% on their direct offerings to service members.

 Top Wounded Troops Charities